AT&T Corp. v. City of Portland: Circuit court ruling

 At the Ninth Circuit, AT&T added a new argument that local cable regulations should not supersede the nationwide regulations enforced by the Federal Communications Commission (FCC), as required per the Telecommunications Act of 1996.
-The circuit court acknowledged the challenges of monopoly control of local telecommunications networks, particularly after a then-recent rush of corporate mergers like that between AT&T and TCI; the court stated that "Distilled to its essence, this [case] is a struggle for control over access to cable broadband technology."
+The circuit court acknowledged the challenges of monopoly control of local telecommunications networks, particularly after a then-recent rush of corporate mergers like that between AT&T and TCI.
+The court stated that "Distilled to its essence, this [case] is a struggle for control over access to cable broadband technology."

 The circuit court noted that Portland and Multnomah County had fashioned the open access ordinance upon the idea that AT&T @Home was a cable television service, and local governments have authority over franchise agreements to serve local residents.
 The court ruled that, given its additional two-way Internet capabilities, the service was not cable TV as defined by Congress in a 1960s-era addition to the Communications Act of 1934.
 Therefore, the court looked to the updated Telecommunications Act of 1996 and found that it included provisions directing the FCC to foster competition in the telecommunications marketplace via non-discrimination and interconnection regulations.
 While the FCC had not yet enacted any such regulations at the time of the present case, the court found that the commission had federal authority over the operations of local broadband networks, and its authority superseded that of local regulatory commissions.

 Thus, the circuit court reversed the district court decision and held that Portland/Multnomah County could not extend their authority over the local cable TV franchise to the related but technologically separate matter of the local cable broadband network.
+In practical terms, the FCC would be able to issue a decision on local cable broadband competition similar to that already attempted by the city and county in this particular dispute, which later became common practice.

 Impact

 AT&T Corp. v.
 City of Portland is often cited as an important early precedent on local regulations requiring open access on Internet networks, which in turn has also made it a precedent for later cases on network neutrality and whether the Federal Communications Commission has authority over that principle.
-And while it was not germane to the ultimate circuit court ruling, AT&T's initial arguments at the district court level have been criticized for misusing the spirit of the U.S. Constitution to maintain corporate profits in the telecommunications industry, which had been a growing trend in that sector for several years before the ruling.
+And while it was not germane to the ultimate circuit court ruling, AT&T's initial arguments at the district court level have been criticized for misusing the spirit of the U.S. Constitution to maintain corporate profits in the telecommunications industry, which had been a growing trend in that sector for several years before this case.